+'''

 bedtools merge [OPTIONS] -i <BED/GFF/VCF/BAM>

+'''

+'''

 mergeBed [OPTIONS] -i <BED/GFF/VCF/BAM>

+'''

 Option Description

--s Force strandedness.
+-5 Force strandedness.
 That is, only merge features that

 are the same strand.
 By default, this is disabled.

 -S Force merge for one specific strand only.
 Follow with

-+ or - to force merge from only the forward or reverse
++ or - to force merge from only the forward or reverse strand, respectively.

-strand, respectively.
 By default, merging is done without

 respect to strand.

--d Maximum distance between features allowed for fea-

-tures to be merged.
+-d Maximum distance between features allowed for feau tures to be merged.
 Default is 0.
 That is, overlapping

 and/or book-ended features are merged.

--c Specify columns from the input file to operate upon (see -o option, below).
+-c Specify columns from the input file to operate upon (see

+-o option, below).
 Multiple columns can be specified in

 a comma-delimited list.

--0 a comma-deminied list.

 -0

-Specify the operation that should be applied to $-c$.
+Specify the operation that should be applied to $-c$ .

 Valid operations:

 sum, min, max, absmin, absmax,

 mean, median,

 collapse (i.e., print a delimited list (duplicates

 allowed)),

-distinct (i.e., print a delimited list (NO duplicates
+distinct (i.e., print a delimited list (NO duplicates allowed)),

-allowed)),

 count

 count_distinct (i.e., a count of the unique values

 in the column),

 Default: sum

 Multiple operations can be specified in a

 comma-delimited list.

-If there is only column, but multiple operations, all

-operations will be
+If there is only column, but multiple operations, all operations will be

 applied on that column.
 Likewise, if there is only one

 operation, but

 multiple columns, that operation will be applied to all

 columns.

 Otherwise, the number of columns must match the the

 number of operations,

 and will be applied in respective order.

-and win so approximation order.

-E.g., -c 5, 4, 6 -o sum, mean, count will give
+E.g., -c 5,4,6 -o sum, mean, count will give

 the sum of column 5,

 the mean of column 4, and the count of column 6.

 The order of output columns will match the ordering

 given in the command.

-given in the command.

 -header

-Dright the header from the A file prior to manufacture
+-neader

 Print the header from the A file prior to results.

 -delim

-Charles a grature delimites for the control of
+-uenin

 Specify a custom delimiter for the -nms and -scores

 concat options

-1.6.
-The BEDTools suite Example: -delim " "
+4.6.
+The BEDTools suite Example: -delim " " 123

 Default: ";"